SAP-archive/teched2020-DEV161/exercises/ex5/README.md

 # Exercise 5 - Add Data Filters

-In this exercise, we will add filters to the app that will filter the list of products according to their invetory level - Shortage, Low, and Normal.
+In this exercise, you will add filters to the app that will filter the list of products according to their invetory level - Shortage, Low, and Normal.
 This requires changes to the UI (view) and also to the view's logic.

 ## Exercise 5.1 UI Modifications